vincent-jaquet/InterviewTPHcompStatistician/README.md

 # InterviewTPHcompStatistician

-# function number 2 in the Interview for computational Statistician in Basel TPH
+Function number 2 in the interview for computational Statistician in Basel TPH